eviedense/CI.SI/INFO.md

 GUESS WHAT.
 ANOTHER DEFINITELY EPIC FIGHT.
 I swear there's a lot of shit going on here.
 I just can't explain it in a synopsis like this.

+Cisila, Adam, Lyla, and Dani fight back (as they've no other choice) and the battle gets pretty bloody.
+By the end, with the CEO and COO at their knees, Adam takes his chance.
+He snatches Cisila's pistol, holds it to the forehead of the CEO, and pulls the trigger before anyone can stop him.
+Adam just killed the CEO of a major company right in the middle of a city (that's where the train crashed).
+And this'll set up part 3.
+Adam breaks away from the group, disappearing into the shadows.
+Cisila, Lyla & Dani don't have enough time to leave before the media shows up.
+Of course.
+Duh.
+That's when the COO takes her chance, and grabs Lyla again.
+She seems to have regained the strength she lost during her fight with Cisila.
+Cisila, left with no other choice, has to stab the COO.
+Once she's free, the gang bolts, leaving the scene.